strapi/strapi/docs/3.x.x/en/guides/graphql.md

 ## Shadow CRUD

 To simplify and automate the build of the GraphQL schema, we introduced the Shadow CRUD feature.
-It automatically generates the type definition, queries and resolvers based on your models.
+It automatically generates the type definition, queries, mutations and resolvers based on your models.
 The feature also lets you make complex query with many arguments such as `limit`, `sort`, `start` and `where`.

 #### Example